Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 The gap ratio \eqref{eq:er} probes the statistical properties of energy levels $E_n$ at the scale of the average level spacing $\overline \delta$, i.e., the smallest energy scale in the many-body spectrum.
 Consequently, $\overline r$ reflects the properties of the system at the so called Heisenberg time, $t_H = 1/\overline \delta$, beyond which the dynamics start to be quasiperiodic.
 Therefore, the average gap ratio is accurately capturing whether the thermalization of the system occurs even at the largest physically relevant time scale $t_H$.
 The latter increases proportionally to the Hilbert space dimension, i.e., exponentially with system size $L$, e.g., as $t_H \propto 2^{L}$ for spin-1/2 chains.

-A spectral form factor (\textbf{SFF}) is a Fourier transform of a two-point spectral correlation function.
+The spectral form factor (\textbf{SFF}) is a Fourier transform of a two-point spectral correlation function.
 It quantifies long-range correlations between eigenvalues of many-body systems, and it provides insight into the dynamical properties at timescales below the Heisenberg time $t_H$.
 Investigations of the SFF played a significant role in our understanding of the ETH-MBL crossover.
-If we denote the unfolded\footnote{Spectral unfolding is a procedure of setting the density of eigenvalues to unity \cite{Haakebook,Gomez02}.} eigenvalues of the considered quantum system by $\{\epsilon_1,\epsilon_2,\ldots,\epsilon_{\mathcal{N}} \}$, the averaged SFF is defined as
+If we denote the unfolded\footnote{Spectral unfolding is a procedure of setting the density of eigenvalues to unity \cite{Haakebook,Gomez02}, see also Sec.~\ref{sec:other_measures_stat}.} eigenvalues of the considered quantum system by $\{\epsilon_1,\epsilon_2,\ldots,\epsilon_{\mathcal{N}} \}$, the averaged SFF is defined as

-where the average is taken over disorder realizations, $g(\epsilon)$ is a Gaussian function reducing the influence of the spectrum's edges, and $Z$ is a normalization factor ensuring that $K(\tau) \stackrel{ \tau \to \infty }{\longrightarrow} 1$.
+where the average is taken over disorder realizations.
+The filter function $g(\epsilon)$ in Eq.~(\ref{eq:Kt}) is a Gaussian function with the mean in the middle of the unfolded spectrum and with the variance proportional to the variance of $\{\epsilon_1,\epsilon_2,\ldots,\epsilon_{\mathcal{N}} \}$, with the proportionality factor $\frac{3}{10}$, following the choice of \cite{Suntajs19}.
+The filter $g(\epsilon)$ reduces the influence of the spectrum's edges, while $Z$ is a normalization factor ensuring that $K(\tau) \stackrel{ \tau \to \infty }{\longrightarrow} 1$.
 The SFF is known analytically for the Gaussian ensembles of random matrices.
 In particular, for the GOE, it reads~\cite{Mehtabook}:

 The above formula implies that, to a good approximation, the SFF for GOE matrices consists of a \textit{linear ramp} $K_{GOE}(\tau)\approx 2\tau$ for $ 0 < \tau \leqslant 1$ and a \textit{plateau} $K_{GOE}(\tau)\approx1$ at $\tau>1$.
 The linear ramp reflects the long-range correlations between \textit{all pairs} of eigenvalues of a GOE matrix.
 At the same time, the plateau at $\tau >1$ corresponds to the onset of quasiperiodic dynamics beyond the Heisenberg time.
 Note that the physical time $t$ and the parameter $\tau$ are linked via $t = \tau \,t_H $ due to the rescaling of spectral density associated with the unfolding procedure.